 There is a long-standing and authoritative mainstream school of thought within Islam that categorically rejects all forms of FGC.
 Knowing this should give international and local campaigners greater confidence in challenging religious sentiment that lacks rigour; campaigns to end the practice can draw from Islamic thought and do not need to solely employ a secular agenda.

-Compiled by Khalid Roy who trained as a social anthropologist and has spent 20 years working with local and international NGOs in Africa and Asia.
+This blog was compiled by Khalid Roy who trained as a social anthropologist and has spent 20 years working with local and international NGOs in Africa and Asia.
 Follow@Khalidroy69 on Twitter.

 Further reading: ‘Delinking FGM/C with Islam‘